zhouguiyun-uestc/ParallelFlowDirections/README.md

 Example usages:

-mpirun -np 2 flowdirPara carlton.txt carlton_3m    // use two processors to caculate flow directions; Input is a text file, which includes the paths of the DEM; Output is carlton_3m
+mpirun -np 2 flowdirPara carlton.txt carlton_3m

+// use two processors to caculate flow directions; Input is a text file, which includes the paths of the DEM; Output is carlton_3m
+//for the command arguments, please refer to the source code